Cloncurry, Queensland: History

+Cloncurry War Memorial was officially unveiled on 26 August 1927 by Governor-General John Baird, 1st Viscount Stonehaven.
+The memorial serves as a significant community landmark honouring local district soldiers who served during World War I.

 During World War II, Cloncurry was the location of RAAF No.23 Inland Aircraft Fuel Depot (IAFD), completed in 1942 and closed on 14 August 1944.
 Usually consisting of 4 tanks, 31 fuel depots were built across Australia for the storage and supply of aircraft fuel for the RAAF and the US Army Air Forces at a total cost of £900,000 ($1,800,000).

 The discovery of uranium at Mary Kathleen brought wealth to the community in the 1950s.
 Until the development of Mount Isa in the 1960s, Cloncurry was the administrative centre of the region.

 The first-ever flight of the Royal Flying Doctor Service of Australia took place from Cloncurry on 15 May 1928, using a de Havilland DH.50 aircraft hired from the then small airline, Qantas.
 A Royal Flying Doctor Service museum is situated in the town.

 The Cloncurry Bob McDonald Library opened in 2012.

 It was announced on 11 February 2021 that Cloncurry had been chosen as the production location of the 2021 edition of Network 10's reality game show Australian Survivor.
 The domestic location resulted from concerns regarding international travel during the COVID-19 pandemic.
 It was filmed in Cloncurry from 22 April to 8 June 2021, with the season airing on 18 July 2021.

 Demographics

-The population in Cloncurry decreased from 3,898 in 1996 to 2,900 in 2002.
+The population in Cloncurry decreased from 3,898 people in 1996 to 2,900 in 2002.